leemckeeman/kotlin-web-site/docs/topics/control-flow.md

 ## When expressions and statements

 `when` is a conditional expression that executes code based on multiple possible values or conditions.
-It is similar to the `switch` statement in C-like languages.
+It is similar to the `switch` statement in Java, C, and similar languages.
 For example:

 ```kotlin
 fun main() {